jeysonj2/laravel-base-proyect/AI Agent Context.md

   - Update `DEPLOYMENT.md` file if necessary
   - Run the command `./shell-scripts/fix-style.sh` to fix lint and format
   - Run the command `./shell-scripts/tests-coverage.sh` to check all tests are passing and update de coverage percents in the files `AI Agent Context.md` and `README.md`

+Please let me know when you are prepare to start working on a new task